ToneAPI/pulse/README.md

 ## DISCLAIMER

 The Tone API is NOT used by every server, view a list of supported servers [here.](https://tone.sleepycat.date/v2/client/servers)

-Pulse is very much a W.I.P as of right now, features may be missing/nonfunctional.
+**pulse** is very much a W.I.P as of right now, features may be missing/nonfunctional.

 ## CHANGELOG